gusseppe/NumericalAnalysis/README.md

 NumericalAnalysis
 =================

-Package about methods in Numerical Analysis for solving linear equations also can to handle machine numbers.
+Package about methods in Numerical Analysis for solving linear equations, also can handle machine numbers.

 Sobre el programa
 -----------------